 Within 9.14m of the face of the Building.

-The Customer shall supply, install and maintain a Meter Socket of a CSA approved manufacturer, which shall be mounted outside such that the midpoint of the meter is 1.73m (± 100mm) above finished grade, within 1.0m of the face of the Building (in front of any existing or proposed fence), unless otherwise approved by NOTL Hydro.
+The Customer shall supply, install and maintain a Meter Socket from a CSA approved manufacturer, which shall be mounted outside such that the midpoint of the meter is 1.73m (± 100mm) above finished grade, within 1.0m of the face of the Building (in front of any existing or proposed fence), unless otherwise approved by NOTL Hydro.

-Clearance must be provided and maintained between utility conductors and finished grade of at least 4.5 m.
+Clearance no less than 4.5m shall be provided and maintained between utility conductors and finished grade.

-A minimum horizontal clearance of 1.0m must be provided from utility conductors and any second storey window.
+A minimum horizontal clearance of 1.0m .shall be provided between utility conductors and any second story window.

 Services that necessitate access to adjacent properties (mutual drives, narrow side set-backs, etc.) will require the completion of an easement or written consent from the property owner(s) involved.